What is Unified Sport

 Unified 3 on 3 Basketball

-Teams of 6 (4 Special Olympics athletes and 2 Partner athletes) organize and play an 8 week schedule.
+Teams of 6 (4 Special Olympics athletes and 2 Partner athletes) organize and play an 8 week schedule after the Family Holiday.
 Host your own tournament if you wish.
-Provincial championships are in May of each year.
-There is no maximum number of teams that schools can enter.
+Provincial championships are set for Saturday, May 13th, 2023, at Prince Albert Carlton Comprehensive High School.